jonakieling/typo3-websocket-provider/README.md

 A basic limiter is shipped and can be configured in the settings.

-## Implementing Handlers
+## Routes and Components

+Symfony Routes are used to provide multi-tenancy.
+Your WebSocket service needs at least one component and a route provider which provides a route to your component.

+### Components

-Implement the Ratchet interface `Ratchet\MessageComponentInterface` in your extension. `Ratchet\ComponentInterface` is sufficient if you do not need message handling.
+Implement the Ratchet interface `Ratchet\MessageComponentInterface` in your extension.
+This is going to be the entry point for your logic.
 ```php
 class YourMessageComponent implements Ratchet\MessageComponentInterface
 {